Ginja/Admin_Scripts/README.md

     * Tar up each dump and its checksum,
     * (Optional toggle) Purge all but the last dump of the previous month when a new months starts.
   * For more information see [here](http://rileyshott.wordpress.com/2013/11/19/linuxmac-backing-up-drupal-databases).

 11. msdw (mysqldump wrapper)
   * A wrapper for the mysqldump command.
 Takes two or three parameters: the database(s) to dump, a dump directory, and an archive toggle.
-  * You can also pass in options for the mysqldump command (ex: MySQL user, and password):
+  * You can also pass in options to the mysqldump command (ex: MySQL user, and password):
-    * Usage: ./msdw --databases database1,database2 --dump-location /path [-- mysqldump options]
+    * Usage: ./msdw --databases database1,database2 --dump-path /path [-a] [-- mysqldump options]
-    * ./msdw -d database1,database2,database3 -p /path/to/store/dumps -a -- -u mysql_user --password=itsasecret --single-transaction
+    * ```./msdw -d database1,database2,database3 -p /path/to/store/dumps -a -- -u mysql_user --password=itsasecret --single-transaction```
   * Order of operations:
     * Dump the databases given,
     * Create an md5 checksum of each dump and write it to a file,
     * Tar up each dump and its checksum,
     * (Optional toggle) Purge all but the last dump of the previous month when a new months starts.

+12. wpb (WordPress backup)
+  * A utility to backup your WordPress site & database.
+As with msdw, you can pass in options to the mysqldump command.
+  * Usage: ./wpb --database database_name --dump-path /path [-a] [-- mysqldump options]
+  * ```./wpb -d wordpress -p /backups -a -- -u backupuser --password=foryoureyesonly```

 License Terms
 =============